Chicago cops sidelined for allegedly seizing guns without making arrests, then lying about it

 The gun was “strikingly similar” to the weapon that was purportedly found outside the abandoned property, according to the COPA letter.

 Three of the officers later found a pistol in the trunk of a car during a traffic stop on July 16, 2021.
-They detained three people, one of whom said the gun belonged to his father and that he had no criminal record.
+They detained three people, one who said the gun belonged to his father and that he had no criminal record.

 The exchange was recorded on body camera.